octobercms/docs/1.x/help/using-composer.md

         ],
     ];

-Now the package configuration has been included natively in October CMS and the values can be changed normally using the [standard configuration approach](settings#file-configuration).
+Now the package configuration has been included natively in October CMS and the values can be changed normally using the [standard configuration approach](settings#file-based-configuration).

-<a name="laravel-aliases-service-providers"></a>
 ### Aliases & Service Providers

 By default, October CMS disables the loading of discovered packages through [Laravel's package discovery service](https://laravel.com/docs/6.x/packages#package-discovery), in order to allow packages used by plugins to be disabled if the plugin itself is disabled.
 Please note that packages defined in `app.providers` will still be loaded even if discovery is disabled.